web3-storage/w3up-cli/README.md

   w3up <cmd> [options]

 Commands:
-  w3up id                                 Generate a UCAN Identity w3up register <email>                   Register your UCAN Identity with w3up w3up whoami                             Show your current UCAN Identity w3up list                               List your uploads w3up upload <path>                      Upload any file or directory to your a
+  w3up id                                   Generate a UCAN Identity w3up register <email>                     Register your UCAN Identity with w3up w3up whoami                               Show your current UCAN Identity w3up list                                 List your uploads w3up upload <path>                        Upload any file or directory to your account
-                                          ccount               [aliases: import]
+                                                                  [aliases: import]
   w3up upload-cars <path>                   Walk a file directory, and upload any
                                              found cars to an account
   w3up remove <cid>                         Unlink a CID from your account.
                                                                   [aliases: unlink]
-  w3up import-settings <fileName>         Import a settings.json file w3up export-settings [filename]         Export a settings json file w3up reset-settings                     Delete all local settings w3up insights <cid>                     Get insights for a CID w3up inspect-car <path>                 Generate an examination file from a <p
+  w3up import-settings <fileName>           Import a settings json file w3up export-settings [filename]           Export a settings json file w3up reset-settings                       Delete all local settings w3up delegate <did>                       Delegate capabilities to another DID w3up accounts                             List all accounts. w3up import-delegation <fileName> [alias] Import a delegation.car file for access to an account (and gi
+                                             ve it an optional alias).
+  w3up switch-account [alias]               Select from accounts, including imported ones. w3up insights <cid>                       Get insights for a CID w3up inspect-car <path>                   Generate an examination file from a <p
                                              ath> to a CAR
   w3up generate-car <filePath> [outPath]    From an input file, locally generate a
                                              CAR file.
   w3up info                                 Print information about cli

 Options:
   --version  Show version number                                       [boolean]